Fresh and creative in Port Isaac

 Nathan Outlaw’s eponymous restaurant in Port Isaac is in the midst of a new era in which precise and delicate tasting menus have been replaced by a more casual dining experience.

-Striking views over the Atlantic vie with the excellent cooking and considered wine list (the team always have an on-point recommendation up their sleeves) for diners’ attention.
+Striking views over the Atlantic vie for diners’ attention with the excellent cooking and considered wine list (the team always have an on‑point recommendation up their sleeve).
 This may be the latest incarnation of Outlaw’s, but Nathan and his team’s ethos – built on supporting local fishermen and sharing delicious food – remains unchanged.

 A £3 donation to The Fishermen’s Mission is included on every bill.